arqalite/fire-king-guide/src/combos/ponix/sacred/sacred-high-garunix-kirin.md

 #### Steps
 - Normal Summon [_Legendary Fire King Ponix_].
-- Activate Ponix - add [_Fire King Sanctuary_] from Deck.
+- Activate Ponix - add [_Fire King Sanctuary_] from Deck to hand.
-- Activate Sanctuary - place [_Fire King Island_] in Field Zone.
+- Activate Sanctuary - place [_Fire King Island_] in the Field Zone.
-- Activate Island - destroy Sacred for [_Fire King High Avatar Kirin_].
+- Activate Island - destroy Sacred, add [_Fire King High Avatar Kirin_] from Deck to hand.
-- Activate Kirin in hand - destroy Ponix, then Special Summon Kirin.
+- Activate Kirin - destroy Ponix, then Special Summon Kirin from hand.
 - Activate Sacred in GY - Special Summon it.
 - Activate Sacred on field - destroy [_Fire King Courtier Ulcanix_] from Deck.
 - Activate Ulcanix in GY - Special Summon [_Fire King High Avatar Garunix_] from Deck.

 ##### Opponent's turn
-- In the Standby Phase, activate Ponix to return it to hand.
+- In the Standby Phase, activate Ponix - add it from the GY to your hand.